3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 1. Add the keyframe definition for example and example1 to your main.css

-2. Try adding the following properties
+2. Assign the animation to a rule and give it a duration with the following properties:

 ```css
 .square2 {